General Terms and Conditions

 Eligibility criteria

-- The supervision confirmation must be submited by the co-investigator supervising the activity before the end of the deadline
+- The supervision confirmation must be submited by the Co-investigator supervising the activity before the end of the deadline

 Criteria for project assessment